SergeyKhrapin/module-federation-host/README.md

 ## Module Federation

 This module uses Webpack's Module Federation plugin to consume the `Button` component from the remote module.
-The remote is configured to load from `http://localhost:3001`.
+The remote is configured to load from `http://localhost:3001` (see module-federation-remote repo)